input-output-hk/cardano-tutorials/node-setup/040_transactions.md

 Creating a transaction is a process that requires various steps:

 * Get the protocol parameters
-* Define the TTL (time to live) for the transaction
+* Define the time-to-live (TTL) for the transaction
 * Calculate the fee
 * Build the transaction
 * Sign the transaction